image

 Convection Ovens

 Convection ovens improve energy efficiency by circulating hot air evenly, which reduces both cooking time and electricity use.
-A true convection oven can lower energy consumption by up to 30%.

 Induction Cooking

 Induction is one of the most energy-efficient cooking technologies available.
-It heats cookware directly with minimal energy loss, consuming 20% to 40% less energy than traditional ceramic cooktops.
+It heats cookware directly with minimal energy loss, consuming 20% to 40% less energy than traditional ceramic glass cooktops.

 What’s more, under Hydro-Québec’s LogisVert program, buying an induction range with a convection oven may qualify for financial incentives, depending on specific criteria.